This information is for a man born before 6 April 1951 or a woman born before 6 April 1953

 Your widowed legal husband, wife or civil partner may also be able to claim the following bereavement benefits:

 - a one-off Bereavement Payment

 - Bereavement Allowance for one year

 - Widowed Parent’s Allowance (if they have a dependent child or children)

-If they’re still of working age, they may also be able to claim tax credits.
+If you’re still of working age, you may also be able to claim tax credits.

 Additional State Pension

 You may have contributed towards an additional State Pension - also known as the State Earnings-Related Pension Scheme (SERPS) and State Second Pension.